slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Bitwarden goes one step further, as it is fully open source, including the server side, so anyone can validate, audit, and contribute.
 Now you see?
 The intention of 1Password and Bitwarden is very clear:

 >I am very secure and I am concerned about privacy.
 Not only do I say it myself, third party authorities say so as well.
 Feel free to audit me, and in order to make it easy for your audits, I spend a lot of effort to be open wherever possible.
-If what I do doesn’t match what I say, it’s easy to challenge me.
+If what I do doesn't match what I say, it's easy to challenge me.
 And this is called Security Confidence.

 ### Two-Factor Authentication